INCH x INCH

 Today, the club is approaching 1,000 members, spanning 43 states and 12 different countries, and has opened an online store full of buttons, stickers, posters and more.
 Proceeds benefit two charities: currently, Art with a Heart, an Indianapolis organization that provides hands-on visual arts experiences that educate and inspire at-risk children; and 826CHI, a group dedicated to helping students develop creative and expository writing skills.

-If you believe in encouraging the dreams of young artists, support the INCH x INCH mission by becoming a member.
+If you believe in encouraging the dreams of young artists, support the INCH x INCH mission by becoming a button club member.
 You will receive three one-inch buttons each month, designed by a diverse palette of contributors.